jeffreybiles/phoenix-tutorial-website/lib/book/contents/1- Elixir Crash Course/6- Atoms, Tuples, and Case.md

 ## Conclusion

 Now, with the introduction of atoms, tuples, and condition statements, we're finally starting to see functions that might look at home in a Phoenix app.
-In fact, our example for the case statement was inspired by the auto-generated Controller in Phoenix 1.2 and before (they're changing the generator in Phoenix 1.3, but it still depends on the concepts we've introduced in this chapter).
+In fact, our example for the case statement was inspired by the auto-generated Controller in Phoenix 1.2 and before (they changed the generator in Phoenix 1.3, but it still depends on the concepts we've introduced in this chapter).

-Great job- you've already learned quite bit!
+Great job!
+You've already learned quite bit!